ioccc-src/winner/1995/cdua/README.md

 This version uses `usleep(3)` with the `Z` (defined in the Makefile, default `3000`) microseconds to make it easier to see the maze being solved in real time.
-You can redefine Z to reconfigure it in case it's going too slow, too fast :-) or you're doing some strange experiment like making it 100000 (which Cody did for fun :-) ).
+You can redefine Z to reconfigure it in case it's going too slow, too fast :-) or you're doing some strange experiment like making it 100000.

 To compile and use without reconfiguring the 3000 microseconds, try:

 ```sh